junkun-ren/PersonalWebsite/content/0-research.md

 {% include figure.html img="phyto to zoo flux3.png" alt="producer to consumer flux under different nutrient supply and single or two zooplankton comparison" caption="Zooplankton diversity and different nutrient supply on flux between phytoplankton and zooplankton" width="95%" %}

 - Energy transfer efficiency is much lower than element transfer efficiency; carbon flux is much higher than element flux between consumer and producer.
-- The diversity of consumers can enhance transfer efficiency while doesn't necessarily enhance the flux from phytoplankton to zooplankton.
+- The diversity of consumers can enhance transfer efficiency while it doesn't necessarily enhance the flux from phytoplankton to zooplankton.
 - Increasing N,P input doesn't necessarily promote transfer efficiency but in general could promote the flux.
+- C and N transfer efficiencies have fairly similar contour shapes while P's contours are relatively distinct, i.e., the N and P supplies that maximize C and N transfer efficiencies don't necessarily maximize the P transfer efficiency.
 - The flux from resource to phytoplankton has similar patterns as the flux from phytoplankton to zooplankton (results not shown).

 {% include figure.html img="flux and TE comparison.png" alt="TE and flux comparison between elements and different producer/consumer diversity" caption="Transfer efficiency and flux comparison between elements and different producer/consumer diversity at intermediate N, P supply" width="95%" %}